-(4) The following principles must guide the development of state information technology resources:
+(5) The following principles must guide the development of information technology resources:

-(a) There are statewide information technology policies, standards, procedures, and guidelines applicable to all state agencies and other entities using the state network.
+(a) There are statewide information technology policies, framework, controls, standards, procedures, and guidelines applicable to all state agencies and other entities using an information technology resource.

-(b) Mitigation of risks is a priority in order to protect individual privacy and the privacy of information contained within information technology systems as they become more interconnected and as the liabilities stemming from the risk to information technology, also known as cyber risk, have increased.
+(b) Mitigation of risks is a priority in order to protect individual privacy and the privacy of information contained within information technology resources as they become more interconnected and as the liabilities stemming from the risk to information technology have increased.

 (d) Third-party providers of data, such as citizens, businesses, and other government entities, are responsible for the accuracy and integrity of the data provided to government entities.

-(f) In order to minimize unwarranted duplication, similar information technology systems and data management applications are implemented and managed in a coordinated manner.
+(g) In order to minimize duplication, shared or similar information technology resources and data management applications must be implemented and managed in a coordinated manner.

-(h) Information technology systems are deployed aggressively whenever it can be shown that it will provide improved services to Montana citizens.
+(i) Information technology resources are deployed aggressively whenever it can be shown that it will provide improved services to Montana citizens.

-(i) Public-private partnerships are used to deploy information technology systems when practical and cost-effective.
+(j) Public-private partnerships are used to deploy information technology resources when practical and cost-effective.

-(j) State information technology systems are developed in cooperation with the federal government and local governments with the objective of providing seamless access to information and services to the greatest degree possible.
+(k) Information technology resources are developed in cooperation with the federal government and local governments with the objective of providing seamless access to information and services to the greatest degree possible.

-(k) State information technology systems are able to accommodate electronic transmissions between the state and its citizens, businesses, and other government entities, including providing financial incentives for citizens and businesses to use electronic government services.
+(l) Information technology resources are able to accommodate digital transmissions between the state and its citizens, businesses, and other government entities, including providing incentives for citizens and businesses to use digital government services.

-(l) State information technology systems are able to embrace the economics of digitized records to avoid duplication and transport costs.
+(m) Information technology resources are able to embrace the economics of digitized records to avoid duplication and transport costs.

-(n) State information technology systems are able to embrace continuous process improvement initiatives in order to keep pace with new and emerging technologies and delivery channels in order to allow citizens to determine when, where, and how they interact with government agencies.
+(o) Information technology resources are able to embrace continuous process improvement initiatives in order to keep pace with new and emerging technologies and delivery channels in order to allow citizens to determine when, where, and how they interact with government agencies.